Tecnoglass (TGLS)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Tecnoglass’s ROIC increased by 1.3 percentage points annually over the last few years.
-This is a great sign when paired with its already strong returns.
-It could suggest its competitive advantage or profitable growth opportunities are expanding.
+Over the last few years, Tecnoglass’s ROIC has unfortunately decreased.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment